speedandfunction/starter-kit-marketing/README.md

     AOS.init();
     ```

-    For usage within this theme, Create an instance of 'aosSchema' in your widget and add as field.
+    For usage within this theme, Create an instance of 'aosSchema' in your widget and add it as field.
 For example:

     ```js
     const aosSchema = require('../../../lib/aosSchema.js');